yisibell/nuxt-svg-icons/README.md

 That's it!
 You can now use **nuxt-svg-icons** in your Nuxt app ✨

+> TIPS: All svg will be processed by <a href="https://github.com/yisibell/vite-plugin-svg4vue" target="_blank">vite-plugin-svg4vue</a>.
+More build details please see its self!!!

 ## About the global component `nuxt-svg-icon`

 In the project, use <nuxt-svg-icon name="">, where name is the name of your svg icon from the folder `~/assets/icons`